Injury Science REU Research Projects

 All Engineering Core REU students will learn the design and conduct of laboratory-based and real-world engineering studies and the analysis and interpretation of the data collected.
 They may have opportunities to submit and present their work at conferences (e.g., The Ohio State University Impact Biomechanics Symposium and the Annual Meeting of the Human Factors and Ergonomics Society) with support from their mentors and to participate in the preparation of publications.
 They will be encouraged to work independently with appropriate mentorship and to generate enthusiasm and future career interest in engineering research that incorporates medicine and behavior for injury prevention.

-The following projects will be conducted this summer with the Injury Science REU Class of 2023 students.
-Please check back in the fall of 2023 for the 2024 list of projects:
+The following projects were conducted with the Injury Science REU Class of 2023 students.
+Please check back in late fall 2023 for the 2024 list of projects:

 Engineering Research Projects

 - Project 1: Biomechanical Responses during Pre-Crash Maneuvers and Autonomous Driving Scenarios